AxonIQ/code-samples/serialization-avro/README.md

 # Serialization with Apache Avro

-This sample demonstrates usage of Apache Avro for messaging and storage of events inside AxonServer.
+This sample demonstrates usage of Apache Avro as the serializer for messaging and storage of events inside Axon Server.
-For commands, events and queries and query responses the Avro schema definitions are provided and are located in `src/main/avro` directory.
+For commands, events, queries, and query responses the Avro schema definitions are provided and are located in `src/main/avro` directory.

 Here is an example for `CardIssuedEvent` event: